 Now that you know why Castaway Cay is my favorite place on Earth, you want to book a Disney Cruise, right?
 But with four ships and many itineraries to choose from, how do you decide WHICH Disney Cruise itinerary to take?
 There are a variety of factors to consider when choosing which cruise is the right cruise for your family.

-How Much Free Time Do You Have?
+How Much Free Time Do You Have For Your Disney Cruise?

 Disney Cruise Line has itineraries from 3-nights to 15-nights.
 So whether you are looking for a quick weekend getaway, or a true break from real life, there is an itinerary for you.
 Shorter cruises are typically 3- and 4-night cruises to the Bahamas.
 These cruises visit Nassau, Bahamas, and Castaway Cay.
 If you want something a bit longer, there are 7-night cruises to the Caribbean (Eastern and Western), or to Alaska.
 Looking for a long vacation?
 Longer cruises range from 9-15 nights and include Southern Caribbean, Mediterranean, Northern European, Trans-Atlantic, and Trans-Panama Canal cruises.